 After experiencing profound tragedy, Jessica Lourey found herself locked in a depressive loop.
 She pulled herself out if it through the power of fiction.
 In this talk, she guides the audience in techniques for using life experience as a source for powerful writing.

-Getting to the end of your novel: This session asks what the ends of novels should achieve and offers a hands-on, interactive problem-solving session on what stops writers finishing their novels, how can you encourage yourself, and what techniques will help you break your deadlock?
+Getting to the End of Your Novel.
+This session asks what the ends of novels should achieve and offers a hands-on, interactive problem-solving session on what stops writers from finishing their novels, how you can encourage yourself, and what techniques will help you break your deadlock.

-Make your dialogue to do the heavy lifting: What characters say should be more than expository.
-Get more from your dialogue in terms of character development, theme and story arc.
+Make Your Dialogue Do the Heavy Lifting.
+What characters say should be more than expository.
+Get more from your dialogue in terms of character development, theme, and story arc.

-Creating your platform: Find out how to build a social media platform from the ground up.
-How to use that platform to help you get published, get reviewed, access to high profile authors, and get paid work.
+Creating Your Platform.
+Find out how to build a social media platform from the ground up.
+How to use that platform to help you get published, reviewed, access to high profile authors, and paid.

 Literary Idol Panel

-Fika, Author Book Signings & & Live 1-to-1 Critique Sessions
+Fika, Author Book Signing and Continuation of Agent Critique Sessions

 Buttonhole the Expert

-Buttonhole the expert is a "speed-dating" activity where participants move between tables asking questions of experts.
-Topics range from how to create a great non-fiction proposal to tips for getting through writer’s block.
-There are four rounds, so mix it up and take the opportunity to talk to agents, authors and editors in a small group format.
+Buttonhole the expert is a speed-dating activity allowing participants to move between tables and ask experts questions.
+Topics range from ways to create a great nonfiction proposal to tips for getting through writer’s block.
+There are four rounds, so mix it up and take the opportunity to talk to agents, authors, and editors in a small group format.

 Jess Lourey & Jennifer Dahlberg